lydiastepanek/pen-loop-dot-io-archive/src/content/posts/why-havent-password-complexity-rules-gone-away-yet.md

 On the other hand, guidelines that make intuitive sense, like MFA, which was first recommended by NIST in 2004, have stuck around for ages.
 Some types of MFA, like text-message codes, have turned out to be [susceptible](https://www.wsj.com/articles/you-need-two-factor-authentication-but-some-types-are-safer-than-others-11648930708) to various attacks like SIM swapping.
 But others, like MFA that relies on biometric data or physical security keys (both mentioned in NIST’s 2004 guidelines), have proven quite safe over time.

 ![](/images/posts/one_direction.png "one direction")
-<center>NIST rules requiring 90-day resets and complex characters: not cool anymore.
-One Direction: still cool.</center>
+<div class="image-caption">NIST rules requiring 90-day resets and complex characters: not cool anymore.
+One Direction: still cool.</div>

 ## Do companies keep up with these rule changes?
 NIST’s tendency to change rules over time introduces an obvious problem: the rest of the world has trouble keeping up.
 ADP, the global HR company that managed payroll for my former employer, made me reset my password TEN times in four years.

 ![](/images/posts/adp.png "password")
-<center>My password to this website is “f*%!_ADP”.</center>
+<div class="image-caption">My password to this website is “f*%!_ADP”.</div>

 So I asked my friend Reba, who works in IT for the government, why so many websites remain out of compliance with NIST guidelines.
 She explained that many government agencies – and non-government agencies – don't have the time or money to follow NIST guidelines.
 “It’s a matter of not having enough budget to rebuild an agency's entire authentication system,” she says.